Serendipity618/Blog/README.md

 ## 🙌 Acknowledgments

-This project is based on DeepLog and log anomaly detection techniques in deep learning.
+This project is based on log anomaly detection techniques (DeepLog and LogBERT) in deep learning.